-In other rooms of the house, does your puppy assert a claim to any specific piece of furniture, such as a chair, couch, or bed?
+Does your puppy assert a claim to any specific piece of furniture in other rooms of the house, such as a chair, couch, or bed?
 Is your puppy possessive of toys or other items, especially items that might belong to your children?

-Does the puppy exhibit an unusually high prey drive, by chasing and nipping at anything that is moving?
-Do they over-react aggressively to playful teasing, sudden movements, being awakened from a deep sleep, or when being corrected?
+Does the puppy exhibit an unusually high prey drive by chasing and nipping at anything that is moving?
+Do they over-react aggressively to playful teasing, sudden movements, awakening from a deep sleep, or being corrected?
 Or are they unwilling to be touched?
 Watch for puppy aggression signs when picked up, especially puppy nipping, which can quickly turn to puppy biting hands.

 Also, watch how your puppy reacts to other dogs and puppies.
 Be sure to watch for signs of a dominant puppy.
-Does your puppy try to dominate other puppies or adult dogs.
+Does your puppy try to dominate other puppies or adult dogs?
 That type of early aggression needs to be curbed immediately with training.

 If he continues to try to nip or bite you after that time, you need to use training to stop that behavior.
 Never hit a puppy that bites.
 And don’t bite back.

 Instead, when to stop puppy nipping, if your puppy gets too rough, stop playtime and walk away.
 Your puppy should quickly learn that you will ignore him if he misbehaves.
 If you’re struggling with this issue, avoid rough play.
 It would be best if you also skipped play biting.

 Now you also may ask, how to deal with aggressive behavior?
 Thankfully, there are things you can do.
 Always start by having your puppy examined by your veterinarian.
-If your dog has inherited or neurological problems, your options will be limited.
+Take note that if your dog has inherited or neurological problems, your options will be limited.

-If it’s possible to modify or change your puppy’s inappropriate behavior, consult with a responsible dog trainer who applies positive reinforcement, punishment-free methods of training.
+If it’s possible to modify or change your puppy’s inappropriate behavior, consult with a responsible dog trainer who applies positive reinforcement, punishment-free training methods.
 The trainer must have experience working with aggressive dogs.
 Often, something as simple as strong human leadership and basic obedience training can turn things around.

 A second option is to consult with a dog behaviorist.
 Temperament tests are available to evaluate if there is a problem or how serious it may be.
 Be warned some of the symptoms of puppy aggression mimic those of canine autism and canine ADHD.

-These are just a few of the most common aggressive puppy warning signs, and suggestions to handle potential problems.
-The only one who should be aggressive right now is you!
+These are just a few of the most common aggressive puppy warning signs and suggestions to handle potential problems.
+Know the difference between normal puppy behavior and aggression.